WalterGates/dotfiles/README.md

 ### Use `dash` as `/bin/sh`

-To ensure that `bash` won't overrite `dash` when it updates, create a pacman hook to always change it back.
+To ensure that `bash` won't overrite `dash` as `/bin/sh` when it updates, create a pacman hook to always change it back.
 Write the following to `/usr/share/libalpm/hooks/bash-update1.hook`:
 ```
 [Trigger]
 Type = Package